 Nearly 40% of the contractors surveyed said that prefab and modular construction is a growing part of their companies as well as part of their future strategic construction initiatives.
-That being said, they do come with a different set of needs than traditionally constructed buildings.
-This is especially the case with modular classrooms, which are intended to be occupied by a large number of students.
-Here are just a few mistakes your school or educational institution should avoid before investing in finished portable buildings for classrooms.
+That being said, they do have a different set of needs than traditional construction buildings.
+This is especially the case with modular classrooms, which have the intent to be occupied by a large number of students.
+Here are just a few common mistakes in portable classrooms you should avoid before investing in finished portable buildings for classrooms.

 Not Accommodating For Noise

 With a controlled manufacturing environment, modular construction has fewer weather delays or damage than traditional construction.
-Projects can be completed 40% faster.
+Project completion is 40% faster.
 However, some completed structures may require ways for students and staff to accommodate for excess noise.
-This noise may be a result of generators and other modular equipment that’s required on a day-to-day basis.
+This noise may be a result of generators and other modular equipment.
 Ask your building company if this will be an issue, and if so, what the best solution may be.

 Inaccurately Estimating Number of Students